Skip to main content

 You can create a new snapshot schedule.

-1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine.
+1. Go to Compute > Beyond Compute Service > Virtual Machine in the KakaoCloud console.

 ItemSub-itemDescription